Currently taught courses

 BIOE 597 Ecology of Trout Streams (Summer in even years)

-This course examines the ecology of trout, the habitats where they live, and the food that they eat using field and laboratory activities.
-The course is a part of the MSU M.S. degree in Science Education (MSSE) for high school science teachers and is co-taught with Dr. Tom McMahon.
+This course uses field and laboratory activities to examine the ecology of trout, the habitats where they live, and the food that they eat.
+The course is part of the M.S. degree in Science Education (MSSE) for middle and high school science teachers and is co-taught with Dr. Christine Verhille.